dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ### &#8855; &#8710; &#8968;xx&#8969; [Information In Holonic, Particle Form Exhibits Complicated Behavior Analogous To Entanglement](#information-in-holonic-particle-form-exhibits-complicated-behavior-analogous-to-entanglement)

+- signaling with Wu Xing (actual name of this?) in the Imperial Palace
+  - there should be notes on this somewhere, but it's a perfect example (of one interpretation of what this postulate means)

 - what do you know now? does that change what you think about what you knew in the past?
   - transition into how this resembles the phenomenon of entanglement